-The Department of Business, Enterprise and Innovation is responsible for implementing and developing Government policy in the areas of enterprise, innovation, the regulation of business and the protection of workers.
+The Department of Enterprise, Trade and Employment (formerly the Department of Business, Enterprise and Innovation) is responsible for implementing and developing Government policy in the areas of enterprise, innovation, the regulation of business and the protection of workers.
 These responsibilities include the registration of companies, consumer protection, industrial relations and employment conditions.
-The Department has 6 divisions, including Labour Affairs.
+The Department has 8 divisions, including Workplace and Skills.

 The role of the Labour Affairs Division is to work to ensure that employment rights are appropriate and respected.
 This Division includes the following units:

 - Industrial Relations (including Protection of Young Persons Acts and Employment Agency legislation)